 - Convert a note into an annuity based upon life

-- Use of a self-canceling installment note (SCIN) – the Davidson case
+- private annuity vs. self-canceling installment note (SCIN)

 The panel will review these and other key issues:

-- How to avoid IRC 2036 issues in structuring a sale of equity in appreciated assets in exchange for a private annuity
+- How to avoid IRC 2036 issues in structuring a sale of appreciating assets for either a promissory note or a private annuity

 Julius H. Giarmarco, J.D., LL.M.